xiangao0904/Motor-Sound-Editor/docs/guide/shortcuts.md

 - `Ctrl+D`: Clear current selection
 - `Delete`: Delete the selected keyframe point(s)

+## Audio Editor

+- `Space`: Play or pause the current audio preview.
+It does not trigger while typing in an input field.
+- Use the Audio Editor's Undo and Redo buttons to step through applied audio edits.

 ## Drive Mode Shortcuts

 Quickly switch the current simulation drive state: